ts24017/KI-ARS_Zero-Shot/README.md

 2. Follow the [AI Service README](ki/README.md) instructions in the `/ki` folder to install and run the AI service.

-3. Follow the  instructions in the `/backend` folder to install and start the Spring Boot backend.
+3. Follow the [Frontend README](frontend/README.md)  instructions in the `/backend` folder to install and start the Spring Boot backend.

-4. Follow the instructions in the `/frontend` folder to install and start the Vue.js frontend.
+4. Follow the [Backend README](backend/README.md) instructions in the `/frontend` folder to install and start the Vue.js frontend.

 5. Start the AI service by navigating into its folder and executing: bash